A Brioche Recipe from France

 In France, brioche is a versatile bread that can be enjoyed during breakfast, or as a snack or dessert.
 It’s so versatile that some even call it a pastry due to its high egg and butter content, as well as ingredients like sugar.
 At the same time, brioche can also be found in savory French dishes as well.
 No matter how you serve it though, light and puffy brioche is – simply put – delicious.

 While brioche’s origins aren’t definitively known – although it does resemble Greek Easter bread ‘tsoureki’ – many believe that it dates back to the early 1400s.
 Even back then the butter content was important.
 The richer version of the bread – literally, only the aristocrats could afford it – had a 3:2 flour to butter ratio, while the poor man’s version had a ratio of 4:1.

 Today, butter is still incredibly important.
-As Le Calabash Cooking School’s Chef Alison says, the quality of the ingredients – particularly the butter – play an important role in the final taste of the bread/pastry.
-Here’s how Chef Alison makes her brioche (which you can learn more about during a culinary vacation to the Loire Valley):
+The quality of the ingredients – particularly the butter – play an important role in the final taste of the bread/pastry.

 1. In a mixer, mix flour, eggs, sugar, salt, and yeast.

 2. Knead the ingredients in the mixer using a dough hook.
 Add butter at three separate times.

 3. Continue kneading until the dough stops sticking to the sides of the bowl and becomes smooth and elastic, yet firm.

 4. Finish by folding in the eggs.

 5. Let it rest for 1 ½ hours and then punch down.

 6. Divide up as you need and place in baking container.